 Once you have answers to the questions listed above, it will be time to consider making appointments and start reviewing the inventory on the market.
 Take your time when shopping for yachts.
 We recommend, before buying a yacht, that you charter several different types so you can get the feel of owning one.
 We can help you charter a yacht similar to what you are looking for so you can get acquainted with the style.
 The Advantaged ensures you are guided in the right direction to obtain a good vessel at the right price and avoid the many common pitfalls in the industry.
 Below are the 4 different types of yachts to consider:

 - Semi-custom Yachts

 - Brokerage Yachts

 Now you are ready to find a yacht broker.
-Years of experience have demonstrated that you need to find a broker you can trust while still providing quality service, with a sterling reputation.
-Here at The Advantaged we embody those qualities and will work tirelessly to find the best match between your needs and the inventory available on the market today.
-We will guide you step by step through all of the paperwork and procedures to secure your purchase, and help arrange mooring, storage, insurance, and crew.
+Years of experience have demonstrated that you need to find a broker you can trust while still providing quality service, along with a sterling reputation.
+Here at The Advantaged, we embody those qualities and will work tirelessly to find the best match between your needs and the inventory available on the market today.
+We will guide you step-by-step through all of the paperwork and procedures to secure your purchase, in addition to arranging mooring, storage, insurance, and crew.

 The Advantaged is a proud member of the Florida Yacht Brokers Association.

 After days, months, or even years of searching for the perfect yacht, now it’s time to make an offer.
 We will draw up a purchase offer agreement on your behalf to buy the yacht.
 At the time the offer is submitted, the buyer normally wires 10% of the offer price to the selling broker’s escrow account, much like when purchasing a home.
 This is showing the owner of the yacht that you are a serious buyer.

 In our years of experience, we have seen acceptance, rejection, and counter-offers.
 Don’t get discouraged, as it can normally take a few weeks before both parties agree on a sale price and conditions.